uky-transport-data-science/TNC-Demand-Model-Southeast/Raw_Inputs/ACS/ReadMe.md

 2. Search up "(table id) for (state) in (year)".
 For example, "S0101 for Kentucky in 2019"

 3. Choose the ACS 5-Year Estimates Data Profiles for the table id you have chosen.
 Click on Geos and you have more optionality for geographic selection.
-In our case, we chose all of the counties tracked in Kentucky.
+In our case, we chose all of the Census Tracts for Fayette County of Kentucky.

-4. Download as CSV
+4. Download the 5-Year Estimates for your year.
+Then unzip.